 #2 Culture and Training

-Different agencies have hugely different cultures.
+Different brokerages have hugely different cultures.
 Some are competitive and push you to work extra hard.
 Some are more relaxed.
 Some expect you to come into the office a lot.
 Others expect you to be busy showing houses and performing marketing outside the office.

 Make sure that you understand what the culture at each brokerage is like before you decide on one.
 You don’t want to be surprised when it clashes with the way you want to work.
 Culture is an important factor when it comes to training.